Family Law

 Definition of spousal support

-A "supporting spouse" makes regular payments to a "dependent spouse" after divorce as spousal support.
-Courts can order these payments monthly or as a one-time lump sum.
-The spouse who needs support must show financial necessity, and their former partner must have enough money to provide that support.
+A "supporting spouse" makes regular spousal support payments to a "dependent spouse" after divorce.
+Courts can order these payments monthly or as a one-time lump sum through a spousal support order.
+The spouse who needs support must show financial necessity, and their former partner must have enough financial means to provide that support.
 These payments cease upon the death of the recipient, which makes them different from other divorce-related financial arrangements.

 Purpose of alimony in divorce